Frijol/climate-change/notes/effects/_effects.md

 * As of May 2014, glacier melt in a section of West Antarctica (~the size of France) "appears unstoppable"[Klein, 16][Klein]

 ## Drought
 * The percentage of Earth's land area stricken by serious drought has more than doubled in 30 years.
 In the 1970s, it was less than 15% of the land; by the early 2000s, it was more than 30% [Pearce, 173][Pearce]
 * There is a correlation between droughts in the western United States, South America, parts of Europe, and Central Asia [Pearce, 173][Pearce]
+* Droughts affect 30% of China's cropland every year [Diamond, 367][Diamond]
+* China is short on water, especially in the north.
+Water supply in the north is 1/5 per capita that it is in the south; shortages occasionally halt industrial production.
+2/3 of city + irrigation water is from groundwater aquifers, which are beginning to salinate in coastal areas and collapse in emptier inland ones [Diamond, 365][Diamond]

 ### Desertification
 * Desertification: forces massive migration of villages (and cities) [Larsson]